-According to the American Society of Plastic Surgery, teenagers in 2012 had five times more plastic surgery treatments than teenagers did in 1997.
-Of these procedures, rhinoplasty is the most common plastic surgery performed in teenagers.
-The teen years can be convenient for rhinoplasty because the nose finishes developing and surgeries can be performed during summer and winter school vacations.
+According to the American Society of Plastic Surgeons, teenagers in 2012 had five times more plastic surgery treatments than teenagers did in 1997.
+Of these surgical procedures, rhinoplasty is the most common plastic surgery performed in teenagers.
+The teen years can be convenient for rhinoplasty because the nose has usually already finished developing and surgeries can be performed during summer and winter school vacations.
 Scars from rhinoplasty procedures are nearly invisible, and teenage rhinoplasties can achieve lifelong results.
-But, how young is too young for a rhinoplasty?
+But the question remains, how young is too young for a rhinoplasty?

 Rhinoplasties: After the Nose Stops Growing

-Abnormalities in the nose usually appear in early teens, and noses do not finish developing until the mid-teens — usually around 14 for girls and 15 for boys.
+Abnormalities in the nose usually appear in the early teens, and noses do not finish developing until the mid-teens — usually around 14 for girls and 15 for boys.
 Rhinoplasties should only be performed after nose growth ends.
-The surgeon will be able to tell if a nose has finished growing.
-If a rhinoplasty is performed before nose growth ends, the growth center will be interrupted and could end up appearing asymmetrical or unnatural, which could necessitate a revision rhinoplasty in the future.
+An experienced surgeon will be able to tell if a nose has finished growing.
+If rhinoplasty is performed before nose growth ends the growth center will be interrupted and could end up appearing asymmetrical or unnatural, which could necessitate a revision rhinoplasty in the future.

 Emotionally Ready for Facial Surgery